Become an Issuer

 • • Secure key management infrastructure

-• • Credential issuance API
+• • APIS-APP passport provisioning API

 • • Revocation registry management